asmiarowski/adverity-challenge/README.md

 It will host the application under `http://localhost:10150`, the debug port is also open at `http://localhost:10151` allowing remote debugging through IDE.
 MySQL is also exposed, you can find password and port in the `docker-compose.yml` file in project directory.

+First request to API may be a bit slower due to Spring Boot lazy loading mechanisms.

 # How to load CSV

 The CSV file with statistics is loaded automatically into docker volume.
 To load a different file, replace `{projectDir}/docker/campaign-daily-stats.csv` file.